In this article, I’ve enlisted 51 common mistakes freelancers make that may risk their revenue as well as reputation.

 Here, I will tell you some of the mistakes that I was making and cost me my productive time & money both for silly reasons.
 One of them is surfing the internet while doing work.
 It does not only cost me 10 minutes but 4-5 hours sometimes as I am avid internet surfer.
 You are feeling the same like mine, aren’t you?

 Let’s see a few common mistakes freelancer make in time management.

 22. Failing To Follow The Deadline

-  Once you get awarded with the project, the client wants the gig delivery on time or before.
+Once you get awarded the project, the client wants the gig delivery on time or before.
 So, estimating and planning work according to that is very important here.

 If you are giving more value to the project, then you may ask the extra time to work on that specific requirement.
-Before promising someone about delivery time, make sure you have a properly planned calendar, appropriate workload or team to share your work.
+Before promising someone about the delivery time, make sure you have a properly planned calendar, appropriate workload, or team to share your work.
 In the extreme cases, you may outsource the basic things and edit after you get back to you.

-  Most of the people are very particular with timely delivery and if you fail to follow deadline, then leave bad reviews or may cancel the project without any payment.
+Most of the people are very particular with timely delivery and if you fail to follow the deadline, then leave bad reviews or may cancel the project without any payment.